caramdache/growable-uitextview/README.md

 	    @textCell.height
 	  end

 How to compute the height?
-You would be surprised how many answers have been posted on the Web for such a simple problem.
+You would be surprised how many answers have been posted on the Web to such a simple problem.
 Let's use the following solution, which is simple, elegant, correct and modern (some people use contentSize, but in my experience this does not work reliably).
 We will put this method in MyUITableViewCell.

 	class MyUITableViewCell
 	  def height